 North America (NAM), which includes Canada and the United States, also portrays a consistent picture across the alternative measurements.
 There is however a huge difference between Canada and the US, with the former outperforming the latter by a considerable margin.

 Europe and Central Asia (ECA) show different patterns.
-Parts of Europe turn quite green once we shift from reported COVID-19 deaths to excess deaths (at least of the lower-bound estimates).
 Most parts of Europe however see progressively worse assessments and the upper-bound excess estimates put pretty much everyone in a more dire position.
 Note also that the picture for Central Asia follows that of Eastern Europe.

 Sub-Saharan Africa (SSA) is the big puzzle.
 The reported COVID-19 mortality toll is not comparable to the top-3 leading causes of deaths in the region, except for a few countries in Southern Africa.
-That picture remains pretty robust once we move to lower-bound estimates for excess deaths (except for Sudan).
+That picture remains pretty robust once we move to lower-bound estimates for excess deaths.
 However, once we get into the mid-points and beyond, the picture becomes much more severe.

 Middle East & North Africa (MNA) show a pattern of turning from sporadically green (including in some large countries in the Middle East such as Saudi Arabia) when it comes to the official statistics on COVID-19 deaths into different shades of red using excess death estimates.

-South Asia (SAR) is turning red very quickly once we transition from reported COVID-19 stats to excess death estimates.
-India, the largest country in this region, reaches the top causes of death already for the lower-bound of the 90% CI, with the mid-point estimate suggested that the cumulative excess death toll of the pandemic has been more severe than India’s top cause of death in 2019.
-Not only does South Asia have the highest excess death rate in the world, the high rates translate into large absolute numbers given the huge population in this region.
+South Asia (SAR) is progresses to dark orange quickly once we transition from reported COVID-19 stats to excess death estimates.
+Not only does South Asia have a high excess death rate, the high rates translate into large absolute numbers given the huge population in this region.

 East Asia & Pacific (EAP) is homogeneously green when it comes to official mortality stats, but highly diverse when we compare with the various excess death estimates.
-Southeast Asia follows the typical pattern of becoming progressively red, with Indonesia taking the lead.
+Southeast Asia follows the typical pattern of becoming progressively red.
 The rest of this region, however, remains entirely green even under the upper-bound estimates.
-This includes upper-middle-income China and Malaysia and high-income Australia, Japan, New Zealand and South Korea.
+This includes upper-middle-income China and Malaysia and high-income Australia, Japan and New Zealand.

 The comparisons of pandemic severity across countries suggest that the COVID-19 pandemic has been anything but mild.
 Unfortunately, the official estimates seriously distort the likely true extent of the impact.
 While the rankings based on excess mortality vary considerably in view of the sometimes large confidence intervals around the mid-points, the most likely scenario suggested by these mid-points represents a considerable departure from the official perspective.